Sushit-prog/opflow/README.md

 queue → atomic claim → agent → capability gate → audit log → crash-resume
 retries — all behind a real Postgres, with CI on every PR.

-## Honest build provenance

-This project is being built with **Cline (VS Code) + DeepSeek V4 as the AI coding agent**, acting as the implementation engineer, with a human acting as architect/reviewer.
-The architecture, DDL, and interfaces are specified in `opflow-spec.md` / `INTERFACES.md` (source of truth) and are **not** redesigned by the agent.

 ## Tech stack

 - Python 3.12, FastAPI, SQLAlchemy 2, Alembic, Pydantic v2, httpx